Back to top

 Numerator including inclusion/exclusion

-Number of LTC home residents in a fiscal quarter who had a pressure ulcer at stage 2 to 4 on their target Resident Assessment Instrument - Minimum Data Set 2.0 (RAI-MDS) assessment and either they did not have a pressure ulcer on their previous assessment or the stage of pressure ulcer is greater on their target compared with their previous assessment
+Number of long-term care home residents in the denominator who had a stage 2 to 4 pressure ulcer on their Resident Assessment Instrument - Minimum Data Set (RAI-MDS) 2.0 target assessment and either they did not have a pressure ulcer on their prior assessment or the stage of their pressure ulcer was greater on their target assessment than on their prior assessment

 Inclusions: